Observable-Conditioned Backaction in Dynamic Circuits: A Higher-Order Context-Conditioned Kernel for Local Dynamics: Abstract

 We therefore introduce a \emph{higher-order context-conditioned kernel}, \(\Gamma_{\rm eff}[Y,\mathcal{O}] = \Gamma_{\rm loc}[\mathcal{O}] + \Gamma_{\rm proxy}[\mathcal{O}] + \Gamma_{\rm rel}[Y,\mathcal{O}]\), where $Y$ denotes a global context label and $\mathcal{O}$ the queried local observable.
 The new term $\Gamma_{\rm rel}[Y,\mathcal{O}]$ is presented not as a fully predictive microscopic law, but as a phenomenological compression ansatz that isolates residual context dependence not explained by standard low-order proxies.
 To avoid the known impossibility issues of quantum partial-information decompositions on non-commuting operator algebras, the M\"obius weights entering this ansatz are evaluated operationally on \emph{classical} measurement outcomes.

 The paper proceeds in three steps.
 First, we use earlier GHZ-versus-clock hardware results as empirical motivation for an observable-class split.
 Second, we present the primary dynamical evidence using the A6 harness.
 Crucially, A6 is a \emph{synthetic hardware harness}: it uses a programmed conditional interaction to inject a known, pure higher-order context dependence.
 Because the $(C_0,C_1,C_2)$ parity context is invisible to singles and pairs by construction, we demonstrate that standard low-order device diagnostics are fundamentally blind to the source of the probe's disturbance.
 Third, we demonstrate coherent controllability through the A6.2 quantum-eraser experiment, where programmable MARK interactions suppress unconditional fringes while eraser-basis conditioning restores them, consistent with complementarity bounds.
 Taken together, these results validate a context-conditioned description of backaction over proxy-only null models and set the stage for future discovery-mode scans of unprogrammed parasitic crosstalk.
+To isolate this graph-theoretic core from hardware-specific noise, we also analyze a noiseless arithmetic control model: the squarefree divisor / log-prime quota complex of the integers.
+Because the prime-number network has no microwave stack, relaxation channel, or SPAM layer, it provides a theorem-level benchmark.
+In that exact setting, rigid quotas strand an $x/\log x$-scale floor of isolated 1-body prime vertices, while softened logistic boundaries restore parity-resolved cancellation, furnishing a noiseless analogue of the hard-cut versus soft-cut logic observed on hardware.

 \keywords{dynamic quantum circuits, mid-circuit measurement, spectator-qubit backaction, higher-order correlations, superconducting qubits, quantum characterization}